Christopher O'Connell: 2011–16: Professional career beginnings

 O'Connell played his first ITF Men's Circuit match in October 2011, where he defeated Robert Howe in the Australia F8 before being defeated in the second round.
 O'Connell ended 2011 with a ranking of 1745.
 In 2012, O'Connell lost in the first round of qualifying for the Caloundra Challenger while attending the Australian Institute of Sport on a tennis scholarship.
 He played two more ITF tournaments in Asia before having an 22-month hiatus from professional tennis.

 In 2014, O'Connell was given a wild card into the qualifying rounds of the 2014 McDonald's Burnie International, where he qualified and made the quarter-final.
 He then played a series of ITF tournaments across Australia before travelling to Europe.
 In June 2014, he played in and won his first ITF Men's Circuit final in Bol, Croatia.
 He returned to Australia and played in the Latrobe City Traralgon ATP Challenger.
 He ended 2014 with a ranking of 487.
 In 2015, O'Connell played sporadically on the ITF and Challenger circuits across Australia and Asia, without a title.
 His best result was a quarter-final result at Gimcheon Challenger.
 Also in 2015, O'Connell worked in his hometown of Sydney, Australia to save money.
 He ended 2015 the year with a ranking of 567.

 In 2016, O'Connell won five ITF Futures titles across Australia and Europe.
-In December 2016, O'Connell said; “I decided this year just to play a lot of matches.
-I think I've played over 80 matches this year and I've predominantly been in Europe - I was there for about seven months just playing week-in and week-out on the clay so I've got a lot match fitness and experience.”
+In December 2016, O'Connell said; "I decided this year just to play a lot of matches.
+I think I've played over 80 matches this year and I've predominantly been in Europe – I was there for about seven months just playing week-in and week-out on the clay so I've got a lot match fitness and experience."
 Massively improving his ranking in 2016, O'Connell finished the year ranked 237.

-2017–18: Major & ATP debuts, injury struggles, severe drop in rankings
+2017–18: ATP debut, injuries, rankings drop

 In January 2017, O'Connell made his ATP World Tour debut after qualifying for the Sydney International in his hometown.
 He was defeated in the first round by Portugal's Gastão Elias.
 O'Connell then received a wildcard for the 2017 Australian Open where he lost his first round match in straight sets to (then) world number 15 Grigor Dimitrov in his Grand Slam debut.
 O'Connell then competed in the Burnie and Launceston challengers, before competing on the ATP Challenger Tour across Asia, Europe and North America with limited success.
 In October, O'Connell qualified for and reached the semi-final of the Fairfield Challenger.
 O'Connell finished 2017 with a singles ranking of 393.

 The 2018 season was interrupted by a knee injury for O'Connell where he was only able to play 24 matches across the Futures, Challenger and ATP World Tours finishing the year with a singles ranking of 1185.